Pac-10Liner

 New bitmaps and new name.

-As I recalled that James prefered the joystick approach instead of a single-button one, I changed this for him, and found that I could save one byte of source code by doing this (and four more at the variables initialization because a control variable to avoid coninuous side change by not releasing the button was not required).
+As I recalled that James prefered the joystick approach instead of a single-button one, I changed this for him, and found that I could save one byte of source code by doing this (and four more at the variables initialization because a control variable to avoid continuous side change by not releasing the button was not required).
 So, either way, the game was still a tenliner, so I decided to include both versions in the distribution disk, but I'm not sure which version will be submitted to the contest.

 The final tweaks were palette for the NTSC version and some changes in the bitmaps that look better on the faster version.
 BTW, there are no timers based on the refresh rate of the TV system, so both PAL and NTSC versions should run at the same speed.